FTX Fraud Investigation: What Is The FTX Scandal All About?

 • “Shark Tank” TV show star Kevin O’Leary

-However, these endorsements would soon backfire the celebrities and athletes, as many FTX class action lawsuits have been filed raising allegations that the endorsers engaged in deceptive marketing by promoting the company.
+However, these endorsements would soon backfire on the celebrities and athletes, as many FTX class action lawsuits were filed raising allegations that the endorsers engaged in deceptive marketing by promoting the company.

 In the U.S. it is illegal to advertise the sale of unregistered securities.
 Any security without a registration statement on file with the SEC is considered “unregistered,” and selling such securities constitutes a violation of federal securities laws.